 How to take a soil test

-Once you have submitted your sample to the lab, it typically takes approximately two weeks to receive your results.
+Once you have submitted your sample to the lab, it takes about two weeks to receive your results.
 The Soil Lab tests about 6,000 samples every year from the public.
-Many are home growers and gardeners, but the lab also tests soils for researchers from all over the country – Massachusetts, Texas, and even Hawaii.
-They even verify other labs’ results.
+Most samples are from home growers and gardeners, but the lab also tests soils for researchers from all over the country.

 The regular soil test is sufficient for most lawns and gardens.
 But you can also test for soluble salts, lead, and trace elements (sulfur, micronutrients, etc.).
 High soluble salt levels can be bad for plant health and yield while exposure to lead in soil is a health concern for humans, especially young children and pregnant adults.
 Trace elements are important for some crops.
 These tests require additional fees (see the request sheet for more information).